satellitelayer/safety-wall/README.md

 # safety-wall
-Safety Wall is a program to ensure citizen safety.
+Safety Wall is a program to increase citizenship safety in all public areas.